michihodges/webpack-basics/README.md

 ```

 ### Contribute
-If you intend to contribute to a project with a present `package.json` file, you will need to install their project dependencies:
+If you intend to contribute to a project with a present `package.json` file, you will need to install it's dependencies:
 ```bash
 npm install
 ```